Suplanus/AnswerWithNumber/README.md

 - [AppCenter: Diagnostics](https://docs.microsoft.com/en-us/appcenter/diagnostics/)

 ## 💥 Crash
-You can made a crash if you enter `1337`... then you are a _l33t-h4xXor_!
+You can trigger a crash by entering `1337`... then you are a _l33t-h4xXor_!

-There is a [issue](https://github.com/Suplanus/AnswerWithNumber/issues/3) created by AppCenter.
+[This is an issue](https://github.com/Suplanus/AnswerWithNumber/issues/3) created by AppCenter.
 There you can see the details of the crash.

 <p>
   <img src="media/images/diagnostics_crashes1.png" alt="Crashes 1" style="width:500px;"/>
 </p>

 ## 🚨 Error
-You can made a [`System.OverflowException`](https://docs.microsoft.com/de-de/dotnet/api/system.overflowexception) when you enter a too long number like `66666666666666666666666`.
+You can trigger a [`System.OverflowException`](https://docs.microsoft.com/de-de/dotnet/api/system.overflowexception) by entering a large number like `66666666666666666666666`.
 Then you see the error.

 <p>
   <img src="media/images/diagnostics_error1.png" alt="Error 1" style="width:300px;"/>